 Another Brunswick Street gallery on the New Farm side is the Edwina Corlette Gallery, perfect for a bit of grown-up art-viewing after brunching at any of the cafes nearby—just BYO monocle.
 Gallery director Edwina Corlette is highly sought after for advice in the art industry, and the collections you’ll find on the walls here are a testament to her years of experience.

-Want to get a bit more hands-on?
+Want to get a bit more hands-on than what you can do at Brisbane's art galleries?
 Find Brisbane’s best art classes here.

 Image credit: GOMA